atbcb/usab-uswds/_ict/about.md

 ---
 These standards address access to information and communication technology (ICT) under Section 508 of the Rehabilitation Act and Section 255 of the Communications Act.

-first description list term one
-: term one description one
-: term one description two
-first description list term two
+first description term
-: term two description one
+: first term description
-first description list term three
-: term three description one
+: second description of first term

-second description list term four
+second description term
-: term four description one
+: second term description

-third description list term five
+third description term
-: term five description one
+: third term description

 Section 508 of the [Rehabilitation Act]({{ site.baseurl }}/law/ra.html) charges the Access Board with developing and promulgating this rule.&nbsp; The statute also charges the Access Board with providing Technical Assistance on Section 508, which is provided through [webinars]({{ site.baseurl }}/webinars/), [trainings]({{ site.baseurl }}/training/), and in close collaboration with GSA and materials available from [Section508.gov](https://www.section508.gov).